Sheljohn/FraserSwinney/README.md

 - `X` -- an `Ntimes` x `Nchannels` matrix of time-series in each column
 - `lag_max` (optional) -- the maximum lag to consider (see `DEFAULT_LAG_MAX`)
 - `nbins` (optional) -- number of bins

+The computation can be interrupted from the Matlab command-line using `Ctrl+C`.

 ## Notes